 Stramenopiles (1) (also known as heterokonts (2)) are a highly diverse branch of protists and algae that encompass a multitude of biological forms including; huge multicellular kelps (‘seaweeds’), abundant marine micro-algae through to a variety of microbial pathogens, some of which --oomycetes for example-- feed and grow like fungi and cause important diseases of aquatic animals and plants (3, 4).
 The stramenopiles are a phylogenetically robust group (e.g. (5)) defined by the presence of two motile flagella, a ‘standard’ smooth posterior flagellum and a ‘tinselated’ anterior flagellum with a tripartite rigid tubular mastigoneme (“hairs”) (2).
 However, examples of secondary flagellum loss have occurred during the radiation of this group, for example, in the hyphochytrids (6) which have lost a smooth posterior flagellum but retained a tinsel anterior flagellum.
 As a consequence, comparisons of the genomes of hyphochytrids to other stramenopiles provides a tool for understanding the diversification of the protein repertoire associated with eukaryotic flagellum characteristics.

 Many stramenopiles are photosynthetic and retain a plastid of secondary endosymbiotic ancestry (7, 8).
 Some commentators have hypothesised that this plastid is derived from an ancient event and as such the plastid has the same derivation as the plastid organelles present in dinoflagellates and Apicomplexa (see (9)), which would mean that the Pseudofungi were ancestrally photosynthetic but have lost both the plastid organelle and genome.
-This hypothesis has been challenged on a number of levels; either by phylogenomic data which supports a pattern of recent multiple (or serial) eukaryote–eukaryote endosymbioses (10-12), implying later plastid acquisitions separate to the oomycete clade, or with evidence suggesting the oomycetes, lack a statistically significant footprint of genes of plastid endosymbiotic ancestry (13).
+This hypothesis has been challenged on a number of levels; either by phylogenomic data which supports a pattern of recent multiple (or serial) eukaryote–eukaryote endosymbioses (10-12), implying later plastid acquisitions separate to the oomycete clade, or with evidence suggesting the oomycetes lack a statistically significant footprint of genes of plastid endosymbiotic ancestry (13).
 As such the ancestry of secondary ‘plastid’ endosymbiosis relative to the radiation of the stramenopiles remains controversial.

 Environmental sequencing, specifically of marine environments (e.g. (14)), has increased the known phylogenetic diversity of the Stramenopiles, suggesting that this group is one of the most diverse higher-level groups within the eukaryotes (15).
 Representatives of these groups remain uncultured with little gene/genome sampling; therefore, the biology of these groups is under-explored.
 Furthermore, genome-sequencing efforts in the stramenopiles have largely focused on photosynthetic algae (e.g. (16, 17)) or oomycete pathogens (e.g. (18, 19)), leaving the large diversity of heterotrophic free-living stramenopiles under sampled.